bjschafer/AFD2/README.md

 ### Adding apps to deploy

-Ind your apps folder, create one `.yaml` file per app you'd like to deploy.
+In your apps folder, create one `.yaml` file per app you'd like to deploy.
 It should contain something like this:

 ```yaml
 app-name: